babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 ### Do

 - Start new feature development with a local feature switch.
 When you are going to release the feature convert it to remote feature switch.
-This way you don't have to use a regular expression on Firebase (if you use Firebase remote config) all the time, only if you need to change the value of the flag _after_ it was released.
-- Try to limit the usage of the feature switch using design patterns like strategy, delegate, facade etc.
+- Try to limit the exposure of the feature switch using design patterns like strategy, delegate, facade etc.

 ### Don't